Published in Pakistan Today on the 10th of November, 2011.

 First off, we have not imported our politicians from another country.
 They too are Pakistanis and just like all Pakistanis there are corrupt politicians and then there are good and clean politicians and, to many of the readers’ surprise, there are more patriotic and honest politicians than there are corrupt ones.

-When it comes to the fake degree drama, the number of parliamentarians accused of having fake degrees were less than 200; those whose degrees were proven fake were even fewer.
+When it comes to the fake degree drama, the number of parliamentarians accused of having fake degrees was less than 200; those whose degrees were proven fake were even fewer.
 Similarly, it was recently reported that only about 200 Parliamentarians did not declare their assets, as required by law.
 Which means there are more than 800 parliamentarians who did declare their assets and do it every year in accordance with law.

 The problem is not that “all” or even a majority of parliamentarians are corrupt; the problem is that the system only allows a corrupt minority to be in control.
 Hypothetically, if a PM or CM is corrupt, he cannot work with an honest cabinet member.
 If a Party Leader is corrupt, he will not be happy with a clean member of his party and owing to extreme dictatorial trends within almost all our political parties, the voice of reason is suppressed if it is not in line.
-We need not be disappointed by our politicians, we need to only identify the dirty ones and get rid of them.
+We need not be disappointed by our politicians, we need only to identify the dirty ones and get rid of them.